BibleAquifer/ACAI/people/md/Raamah.md

 # Raamah
 **Raamah**.
-Grandson of the patriach ham, a son of Cush, and father of Sheba and Dedan (acai).
+Grandson of the patriarch ham, a son of Cush, and father of Sheba and Dedan (acai).
 Other forms include:
 *Raama*.
 Roles include: